-Students are expected to write code with good programming style; a review of what constitutes good style is given at http://www.cs.cmu.edu/~rjsimmon/15122-s15/etc/styleguide.pdf.
+Students are expected to write code with good programming style; a review of what constitutes good style is given at https://web2.qatar.cmu.edu/cs/15122/styleguide.pdf.

-For a small subset of assignments (likely 2 or 3), TAs will review all final submissions by hand.
+For a small subset of assignments (likely 2 or 3), CAs will review all final submissions by hand.
 If there are significant style issues, they may give a non-passing grade on style, accompanied by "FIX STYLE" annotations in their code.
-Students who are told to redo their style must address these issues and discuss their revisions with a TA within ten days of the style grades being posted.
-Any TA or instructor can do style re-grading at any office hour; you do not have to go to the TA that assigned the grade.
+Students who are told to redo their style must address these issues and discuss their revisions with a CA within ten days of the style grades being posted.
+Any CA or instructor can do style re-grading at any office hour; you do not have to go to the CA that assigned the grade.